 Moral Injury and the Paradox of Helping

-Trigger warning, while this presentation will seek to avoid gratuitous or exploitive detail, this presentation by the nature of the topic will canvas such subjects as child death, physical abuse and neglect issues.
-Every attempt by the presenter will be made to fully inform the audience of the expected direction this talk will take, please take the nature of the topic into consideration when attending.
+*Trigger warning, while this presentation will seek to avoid gratuitous or exploitative detail, this presentation by the nature of the topic will canvas such subjects as child death, physical abuse and neglect issues.
+Every attempt by the presenter will be made to fully inform the audience of the expected direction this talk will take.
+Please take the nature of the topic in consideration when attending.

 he/him